nasqueron/alkane/README.md

 At Nasqueron, we wanted to get a more standardized way to work and ensure the site ends in the same state if deployed through Salt or Jenkins CD.

-Currently, Alkane isn't responsible to rollback the deployment.
-To rollback, you can revert the commit, and trigger CD for it and Alkane will pick it like usual.
+Currently, Alkane isn't responsible to roll back the deployment.
+To roll back, you can revert the commit, and trigger CD for it and Alkane will pick it like usual.